SpectraL519/cpp-ap/docs/tutorial.md

 const auto unknown_args = parser.parse_known_args(argc, argv);

 std::cout << "recognized = " << ap::util::join(parser.values("recognized")) << std::endl
-          << "unkown = " << ap::util::join(unknown_args) << std::endl;
+          << "unknown = " << ap::util::join(unknown_args) << std::endl;

 /* Example execution:
 > ./program value0 --recognized value1 value2 value3 --unrecognized value
 recognized = value1, value2
-unkown = value0, value3, --unrecognized, value
+unknown = value0, value3, --unrecognized, value
 ```

 Now all the values, that caused an exception for the `parse_args` example, are collected and returned as the result of argument parsing.

 > [!IMPORTANT]
 >
-> If a parser encounters an unrecognized argument flag during *known* args parsing, then the flag will be collected and the currently processed optional argument will be reset.
+> If a parser encounters an unrecognized argument flag during *known* args parsing, then the flag will be collected and the currently processed optional argument is reset.
 That means that any value following an unrecognized flag will be used to parse positional arguments or treated as an unknown argument as well (if there are no unparsed positional arguments).
 Let's consider an example:
 >
 > ```cpp
 > parser.add_positional_argument("positional")
->       .help("A positinal argument");
+>       .help("A positional argument");
 > parser.add_optional_argument("recognized", "r")
 >       .nargs(ap::nargs::any())
 >       .help("A recognized optional argument");